The Truth About Hybrid Workspaces

 According to Sodexo research, sustainability is a core element for Gen X and millennials with regard to corporate social responsibility.
 ‘Initiatives that represent the passion and commitment of people who choose to live their values through their work’ relate closely to morale, intent to remain with an organisation and overall satisfaction at their place of employment Sodexo suggests.
 Furthermore, ‘organisations that inspire people to connect with their community and create meaningful, sustainable work environments can retain top talent, especially among the younger generations’.
 When it comes to attracting millennials, sustainability is imperative.

-With the coworking and hybrid workspace market becoming increasingly competitive, service providers are really keeping an ear out for customer needs, and are popping up in exciting new locations such as the Barangaroo precinct in Sydney.
+With the coworking and hybrid space market becoming increasingly competitive, service providers are really keeping an ear out for customer needs, and are popping up in exciting new locations such as the Barangaroo precinct in Sydney.

 An article from Hays Recruitment describes four key benefits of diversity including increased innovation, improved attraction and retention, creating a meritocratic culture, as well as improving financial performance.
 The latter, being primarily focused around gender parity.